engineercode09/engineercode09/README.md

 - 🔭 I’m currently aspiring data science analyst
 - 🌱 I have finished Data Science Machine Learning Specialization at Rakamin Academy and curently i take computer vision in Indoesia AI
-- 👯 I’m looking to collaborate on Data Science and Data Analyst Project
+- 👯 I’m looking to collaborate on Data Science and AI project
 - 💬 You can Acces my medium write on www.medium.com/@zamzam_data
 - 📫 How to reach me: zamzamistimaqom@gmail.com
-- ⚡ Fun fact: I have engineering background but have curiosity about data
+- ⚡ Fun fact: I have engineering background but have curiosity about data and AI

 Thanks for Visit
 Enjoy with my Repository